don/BluetoothSerial/README.md

 ### Android

-Most of the Bluetooth implementation was borrows from the Bluetooth Chat example in the Android SDK.
+Most of the Bluetooth implementation was borrowed from the Bluetooth Chat example in the Android SDK.

 ### iOS

-The iOS code uses RedBearLab's [BLE_Framework](https://github.com/RedBearLab/Release/tree/master/BLEMini).
+The iOS code uses RedBearLab's [BLE_Framework](https://github.com/RedBearLab/iOS/tree/master/BLEFramework/BLE).

 ### API